 The normals estimated by pointwise methods eventually need to be integrated into a depth map [10].
 Differential PS methods circumvent this issue by directly estimating the depth map.
-Assuming Lambertian reflectance, neglecting self-shadows and assuming m=2 images, this yields a system of m = 2 nonlinear PDEs which can be linearized through image ratios [21].
-It has recently been shown how to handle $m \geq 3$ RGB images [28] by variational methods, and how to ensure robustness by using L^1 norm-based methods [20].
+Assuming Lambertian reflectance, neglecting self-shadows and assuming m = 2 images, this yields a system of m = 2 nonlinear PDEs which can be linearized through image ratios [21].
+It has recently been shown how to handle $m \ge 3$ RGB images [28] by variational methods, and how to ensure robustness by using L^1 norm-based methods [20].
 However, a naive implementation of the ratios procedure does not provide the albedo, and only few images can be handled since a combinatorial number of equations is obtained.
 Although these limitations can be overcome by resorting to elaborate algorithmic procedures [32], it would be more natural to consider the nonlinearized system of PDEs.
 Yet, there exists no method to solve it in a robust and practical manner: existing methods are either restricted to least-squares [13], or require knowing the depth values on the boundary of the domain [27].

-Figure 3.
-Uncalibrated PS method on the Ball dataset with m=96 images.
-Robustness is improved by using low-rank approximation [36], but post-processing uncalibrated PS by the proposed method yields even more accurate results.
+UPS [25] Low-rank [36] + UPS [25] Proposed Figure 3.
+Results of a state-of-the-art uncalibrated PS method on the Ball dataset with m = 96 images.
+Robustness can be improved by using low-rank approximation [36], yet the proposed uncalibrated method yields even more accurate results.